Engee documentation

 Variable mass — specify whether the mass remains constant or changes during the simulation

-• Off - thermal mass remains constant during the simulation.
+• Turned off — the thermal mass remains constant during the simulation.

-• On - the thermal mass can be changed during the simulation.
+• Enabled — the thermal mass may change during the simulation.

 Dependencies

-To use this port, set Variable mass to `Off'.
+To use this port, set the Variable mass parameter to Turned off.

 Specific heat capacity of the material.